Learn of the various side effects of Chemotherapy.

-As cancer cells grow and multiply faster than other cells in the body, those who have cancer are often prescribed chemotherapy treatments to help eliminate cancer cells throughout the body.
+Cancer cells grow and multiply faster than other cells in the body; cancer patients are often prescribed chemotherapy treatments to help eliminate cancer cells throughout the body.

 Why Do People Experience Side Effects of Chemotherapy?